ezra-obiwale/DSLive/README.md

 2. MANUAL
    - Create "d-scribe/ds-live" directory in your vendor directory
-   - Copy the files of dSLive into that directory
+   - Copy the files of dsLive into that directory